Layer Flexible Adaptive Computational Time: Introduction

 \section{Introduction}

 Recurrent neural networks (RNN) are widely used in supervised machine learning tasks for their superior performance in sequence data, such as machine translation \cite{D13-1106, liu2014recursive}, speech recognition \cite{graves2013speech, hannun2014deep}, image description generation \cite{karpathy2015deep,mao2014deep}, and music generation \cite{boulanger2012modeling}.
 The design of the underlying network is always a daunting task requiring substantial computational resources and experimentation.
-Many recent breakthroughs hinge on multilayer neural networks’ ability to increase model accuracy, \cite{hinton2012deep, mohamed2012acoustic, srivastava2015training}, leading to the important decision in RNNs of the number of layers used.
-First, the right choice requires running several very expensive training processes to try many different number of layers.
-Even if a reinforcement learning algorithm is used to determine a good number of layers, \cite{baker2016designing,zoph2016neural}, it still requires a substantial training effort.
-The second issue with the number of layers in RNNs is the fact that the same number of layers is applied to each step in each sequence and the number is the same for each sample.
-It is conceivable that some samples are harder to classify than others and thus such harder samples should employ more layers.
-A similar argument holds for steps, e.g., certain steps in a sample can bear less predictive power and thus should use fewer layers in order to decrease the computational burden.
-The goal of our work is to introduce a network that automatically determines the number of layers - and together with this the number of hidden vectors to use - in training and inference which is dynamic with respect to samples and step number.
+Many recent breakthroughs hinge on multilayer neural networks’ ability to increase model accuracy, \cite{hinton2012deep, mohamed2012acoustic, srivastava2015training}, leading to the important decision in RNNs of the number of computational steps.
+First, the right choice requires running several very expensive training processes to try many different computational steps.
+Even if a reinforcement learning algorithm is used to determine a good computational steps, \cite{baker2016designing,zoph2016neural}, it still requires a substantial training effort.
+The second issue with the fixed structure RNNs is the fact that the same computational steps is applied to each input in a sequence.
+It is conceivable that some inputs are harder to classify than others and thus such harder inputs should employ more computational steps.
+A similar argument holds for steps, e.g., certain steps in a sample can bear less predictive power and thus should use fewer computational steps in order to decrease the computational burden.
+The goal of our work is to introduce a network that automatically determines the computational steps - and together with this the number of hidden vectors to use - in training and inference which is dynamic with respect to samples and step number.